la2050/challenge/_2021/connect/the-giving-spirit.md

   we reach will help drive policy and structural changes in society with the goal that one day, every single Angeleno will have a roof over his or her head.
-Approximately how many people will be directly impacted by this proposal?: '9000' Approximately how many people will be indirectly impacted by this proposal?: '9000' Please describe the broader impact of your proposal.: >-
+Approximately how many people will be directly impacted by this project, program, or initiative?: '9000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '9000' Describe how Los Angeles County will be different if your work is successful.: >-
   #11 states that ~9,000 people would be directly impacted by our work. ~3,000
   volunteers will serve ~6,000 homeless. ~9000 people will be indirectly impacted assuming that each of the 3,000 volunteers will share how their